We're sorry, but this product is sold out.

 - Hand wash cold, line dry, warm iron as needed (learn more about garment care here)

-In addition to the fabric, this skirt uses recycled polyester thread, two vintage plastic buttons, organic cotton labels, organic cotton interfacing, and handloom cotton bias tape/pocket lining.
+In addition to the fabric, this scarf uses 100% organic cotton thread and organic cotton labels.